Philippine Vice President Robredo to run for president in 2022

-MANILA: Philippine Vice President Leni Robredo said on Thursday (Oct 6) that she will run for the presidency in a 2022 election.
+MANILA: Philippine Vice President Leni Robredo said on Thursday (Oct 7) she will run for the presidency in a 2022 election.

 Robredo, 56, a human rights lawyer and widow of a former interior minister, leads the opposition and has been critical of incumbent Rodrigo Duterte and his bloody war on drugs.